An Expert Guide to Camping in Washington

 If you are looking for free camping, dispersed camping is allowed on all Forest Roads.
 You want to have any amenities of a campsite, like a toilet, running water, or picnic tables, but you’ll likely find yourself in a very secluded area of the wilderness.
 Figuring out where and how to use the bathroom seems to be the biggest challenge for dispersed campers.
 Send your Curated camping expert a message with any questions about how to properly poop in the wild.
 Be sure to Leave No Trace.
 As long as we take care of these amazing places and preserve the natural state of the surrounding area, we can come back to visit these places for generations to come.

 If you made it to the end of this virtual tour of Washington state, thanks so much for reading.
 What did you think?
 Will you be exploring the area in real life?
 Are there any places you have been that I should have included?
-Click on the link to my expert profile below to live chat with me personally to get geared up for your trip or just talk to me about any comments, questions, concerns or confessions you have.
+Click on the link to my expert profile below to live chat with me personally or reach out to another Camping & Hiking expert here on Curated to get geared up for your trip or to talk about any comments, questions, or concerns you have.
 Remember to Leave No Trace and have fun out there!